abhatia1205/neural-ink-interview-2/design.md

 ## State Machine

 There are 4 states: Dead, Out of Brain Uncalibrated, Out of Brain Calibrated, and In Brain.
-Note that, outside of the brain, we have not latency
+Note that, outside of the brain, we have not latency concerns on movements, so we can move with eventual consistency.
+Thus keeping track of our state is unncessary since we can simply loop moveing the robot to the location until we receive an successful acknowledgement from the robot.

+While in the brain, while using the Kalman filter for control, we have to ensure that the robot can safely exit the brain in the instance of abnormal activity.
+Thus, we allow transitions from in brain or the out of brain calibrated state to the panic state, which is an intermediary that ensure we get the robot out of the brain and to the origin.
+From panic, we always transition to the out of brain uncalibrated state, after which we perform our aforementioned calibration swquence, move the robot to the premove locaiton, and return back to out of brain calibrated.

 ### Threading considerations wrt moving